 #21: ESL Countries and Nationalities Games and Activities

-A natural fit for places is talking about countries and nationality.
+A natural fit for places is talking about countries and nationalities.
 Here are some of the top recommendations for this topic:

 List of Adjectives to Describe a Place

 Here are some of the best adjectives to use to describe places:

 List of Words to Describe a City

 There are lots of interesting words that can be used to describe a city besides big, small, crowded, etc. Here are some that you might consider teaching your English learners:

 There are lots of interesting words besides big, tall, etc. to describe buildings.
 Here are some of the better ones to teach your students:

 A huge time-saver can be using ready-made lesson plans for places, around towns, neighbourhoods or buildings.
 Here are some of the best resources to take a look at: